hx-markterry/github-pr-builder/README.md

 1. Make sure the build directory exists.
 1. Run script/builder.pl

-The time of the last check will be written to `.lastrun`, the next check will use this time when checking for new pull requests, ensuring that a pull request is not processed twice.
+The time of the last check will be written to `.lastrun`, the next check will use this time when checking for open pull requests that have been updated, ensuring that a pull request is not processed twice.

 If no last run file is present the last hour will be used as a default.